Fast and Optimal Inference for Change Points in Piecewise Polynomials via Differencing: Simulation studies

-The results of the simulation study are reported in Tables \ref{table: coverage simulation}.
+The results of the simulation study are reported in Tables \ref{table: coverage simulation} and \ref{table: coverage simulation dep}.
 We also highlight whether each method comes with theoretical coverage guarantees for each noise type, where the letter \textbf{c} indicates that the method should give correct coverage conditional on the event that the number of change points is correctly estimated.
-With the exception of Dep-SMUCE, which occasionally provides under coverage, all methods tested keep the nominal size well for noise types consistent with the assumptions under which they were developed and in general tend to provide over coverage.
+The majority of methods tested keep the nominal size well for noise types consistent with the assumptions under which they were developed and in general tend to provide over coverage.
+The only exception occurs for Dep-SMUCE which delivers significant under-coverage on noise types \texttt{N4} and \texttt{N5}.
 The coverage provided by our procedure is likewise accurate, and in particular under Gaussian noise tends to provide coverage closer to the level requested than that provided by competing methods.
 This shows that the asymptotic results in Theorems \ref{theorem: Gaussian tightness of normalized maximum} and \ref{theorem: tightness of non-gaussian dependent maximum} hold well in finite samples, and that that our procedure is generally better calibrated than other available methods; see also the additional simulation study in Section \ref{section: additional simulation study} of the appendix, which shows that the same results hold for a range of signal lengths.